sipart/sipart.github.io/_posts/cvx.md

 ## Verification commands

-Basic check for any of the devices in the fabric:
+Basic check from any of the devices in the fabric:

 	netq show agents

 To show full list of commands:

 	netq show

+Or specific queries:

 	netq show bgp
 	netq show interfaces